racheltsuchiyama/School_District_Analysis/README.md

 <img width="820" alt="Screen Shot 2021-05-26 at 4 58 26 PM" src="https://user-images.githubusercontent.com/83552696/119745786-b09b8300-be43-11eb-8f84-2054e89831b3.png">

-The table above shows the results of the analysis without the ninth graders included.
+The table above shows the results of the analysis without the ninth graders excluded.
 With the ninth graders included, the passing percentages were calculated as:

 <img width="340" alt="Screen Shot 2021-05-26 at 4 51 50 PM" src="https://user-images.githubusercontent.com/83552696/119745597-539fcd00-be43-11eb-898a-c5db4ab6b960.png">

-The values listed above for the avera
-The tenth of a percent variations were not enough to effect the outcome of the analysis.
+The average test scores and passing percentages only had slight variations between the two tables shown above.
+These changes were not large enough to effect the outcome of the analysis.

 ### Bottom 5 Schools